 Council bushland reserves, picnic areas and walking tracks

-Due to recent bush fires, The Mangrove Creek Dam picnic area and walking tracks in Dubbo Gully remain closed until further notice.
-Other Council bushland reserves, picnic areas and walking tracks are open.
-However, they will be closed during declared total fire bans or if the changing fire or weather conditions pose a risk to community safety.
+The Mangrove Creek Dam picnic area and walking tracks in the Dubbo Gully area are open to the public.
+Other Council bushland reserves, picnic areas and walking tracks are also open, however they will be closed during declared total fire bans or if the changing fire or weather conditions pose a risk to community safety.
 Notice signs will be displayed at reserves to advise the community and visitors to our region of the current status.

 Our reserves have many walking tracks to explore - from 20-minute gentle circuit tracks, to challenging full day walks.
 They lead through a variety of habitats including lush rainforest, towering wet sclerophyll forests and wildflower-filled ridge-top woodlands.
 A natural attraction of the Central Coast is the huge variety of bushland parks, trails and stunning lookouts to enjoy on foot, on your bike, and even on a horse.